joshbegley/nyt-latest/README.md

 `Plus, the Trump administration plans Sun Belt water cuts.
 Here’s the latest at the end of Friday.`\
 https://www.nytimes.com/2026/07/31/briefing/ceuta-gaza-colorado.html

-**Divers Search a New Jersey River for Second of 2 Children They Fear Drowned**\
+**2 Children Drown in New Jersey River**\
-`A girl, 10, was still missing in the Passaic River on Friday, nearly two days after she was swept away.
-The body of a boy the same age was recovered earlier; another girl, 11, was rescued.`\
+`The body of a girl, 10, was found in the Passaic River on Friday evening, two days after she was swept away.
+The body of a boy the same age was recovered earlier.`\
 https://www.nytimes.com/2026/07/31/nyregion/passaic-river-new-jersey-drownings.html

 **Who Would Octavia Spencer Be in Another Life?**\